PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Human resource management systems and practices support effective recruitment and selection (including compliance with statutory requirements such as criminal history checking), performance monitoring and development, and performance management.

-• The cultural needs of clients from Aboriginal and Torres Strait islander and culturally and linguistically diverse backgrounds in Queensland are safeguarded through training in cultural competency.
+• The cultural needs of clients from Aboriginal and Torres Strait islander and culturally and linguistically diverse backgrounds are safeguarded through training in cultural competency.

 • Good practice in behaviour intervention and management is promoted and resourced.